 Demutualization

-One of the main effects of the Financial Modernization Act was to increase mergers among insurers—insurance companies either acquired other companies to expand their business, or were acquired.
-While a stock insurance company can easily engage in mergers, a mutual company cannot, so, to remain competitive with banks, brokerages, and other insurers, many mutual companies decided to demutualize—convert their legal organization from a mutual company to a stock company.
+A primary effect of the Financial Modernization Act was to increase mergers among insurers — insurance companies either acquired other companies to expand their business, or were acquired.
+While a stock insurance company can easily engage in mergers, a mutual company cannot, so, to remain competitive with banks, brokerages, and other insurers, many mutual companies demutualized — converted their legal organization from a mutual company to a stock company.

 A stock company has much greater capital flexibility than a mutual.
 If a stock company needs more money to expand business, to form subsidiaries or holding companies, or needs to cover excessive losses, it can sell common and preferred stock or issue bonds.
 A mutual company can only rely on its surplus or premiums charged to its members.